Home Compare GBLB.BR vs NTRS

 Groupe Bruxelles Lambert vs Northern Trust: Which Stock Looks Stronger in 2026?

 Northern Trust holds the cleaner structural position, with the lead spread across valuation and growth.
-Groupe Bruxelles Lambert does not offset that deficit through any equally strong structural edge elsewhere.
+Groupe Bruxelles Lambert still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GBLB.BR: STOXX 600, NTRS: S&P 500).
+Peer scores are normalised within each company's primary universe (GBLB.BR: STOXX 600, NTRS: Russell 1000).

 INDUSTRY COMPARISON